guinamen/PowerShell/README.md

 # PowerShell Scripts
-## An script's list for datacenter management.
+## A script's list for datacenter management.